-If you would like to learn more about how to use the online classroom, as well as troubleshooting tips, we are running daily seminars Monday to Friday for tutors!
-You can see how to join one here.
+If you would like to learn more about how to use the online classroom, as well as troubleshooting tips, you can watch our online classroom seminar recording here!

 You’ll join the Online Classroom directly from your Tutorful account on your desktop or laptop computer.
 Please join the lesson a few minutes before your start time so you’re all ready - you’ll be taken to a countdown screen and then, at the start time of your lesson, you’ll be taken through to the Online Classroom automatically.
 We strongly recommend performing a browser test before each lesson, as this will ensure that everything is properly set up!
 Just hit the ‘Test My Browser’ button and this will take you through four simple checks before you join your lesson.

 Before the lesson, you should make sure that you have the following:

 - A laptop or computer to run the classroom - unfortunately it is not compatible with tablets or mobile phones.